Megan Leslie: Early life and career

-After her law degree, she worked for the Dalhousie Legal Aid Service in a community in Halifax.
+After earning her law degree, she worked for the Dalhousie Legal Aid Service in a community in Halifax.
 She has a background in social justice advocacy on poverty issues and is a founding member of the Affordable Energy Coalition (AEC).
-As a member of AEC she advocated cheaper energy rates to help low-income earners.
+As a member of AEC, she advocated cheaper energy rates to help low-income earners.
 She was part of a successful settlement agreement with Nova Scotia Power Inc. regarding energy efficiency programs.
 She has advocated at Residential Tenancies, Small Claims, Income Assistance Appeal Board, CPP Disability Tribunal, and Utility and Review Board hearings.
 Leslie has coordinated mobile legal info clinics in the Halifax area.
-These include Direction 180, Stepping Stone, Metropolitan Immigrant Settlement Association (now Immigrant Services Association of Nova Scotia), Metro Turning Point, Bayers Westwood Parent Resource Centre, Single parent Centre and Adsum House.
+These include Direction 180, Stepping Stone, Metropolitan Immigrant Settlement Association (now Immigrant Services Association of Nova Scotia), Metro Turning Point, Bayers Westwood Parent Resource Centre, Single parent Centre, and Adsum House.
 Leslie also developed the "Tenant Rights Project" that worked directly with low-income earners to reduce rates of homelessness.

 In 2005, Leslie attended the United Nations Framework Convention on Climate Change in Montreal to present on the issue of energy poverty.
 She has also made presentations to the Canadian Public Health Association national conference, the Atlantic Regional Association of Immigrant Settlement Associations and the national conference of the Public Legal Education Association of Canada.

 She has been with her partner Brendan Haley since at least 2007.
 During the 2011 election, she said, "Brendan has taken on the domestic role completely, from shopping to cooking to cleaning the tub."
 He has a PhD from Carleton University, and works as the Policy Director at Efficiency Canada, the national voice for an energy efficient economy.